 CHINA – Enjoy a tea ceremony in a replica of a Chinese home, practice writing Chinese Calligraphy, get close-up to a Chinese dragon, see traditional costumes and enjoy beautiful Chinese Lanterns.
 Presented by Chinese Culture and Community Service Center Inc. and Coordination Council of Chinese-American Associations.

-EL SALVADOR – Experience the beach and mountain cultures of El Salvador (Mar y Tierra), make crafts, and enjoy paintings by artist Frida Larios.
-Explore woven hammocks, art and cultural artifacts, and try on traditional dress.
+EL SALVADOR – Experience cultures of El Salvador, make crafts, explore woven hammocks, art and cultural artifacts, and try on traditional dress.
 Presented by Montgomery County Sister Cities Program and the Embassy of El Salvador.

 ETHIOPIA – Participate in a traditional coffee ceremony, write your name in Amharic, and play traditional games from Ethiopia.
 See beautiful jewelry, artifacts, and clothes from Ethiopia.
 Presented by the Ethiopian Community Center in Maryland.